 Not that it mattered.
 Jim and his SHIELD squad waited for their return and took quick action once the Squadron revealed themselves again.
 He took on the members one at a time, saving Nighthawk for last.
 Unfortunately, Nighthawk invented a new gadget to take away Jim’s powers.
 It only worked on his fire powers though and left behind his ability to control radiation.

 After Hydra attempted to take over the US with a brainwashed Captain America, Jim and Toro ended up on a list of political dissidents.
 They went to Atlantis to get sanctuary from their old friend, Namor.
 Unfortunately, Namor had decided to work with Hydra in order to keep Atlantis safe, so he had his men imprison Jim and Toro.

-They were broken out of their cell by Namora.
+They fell in with Namora's rebellion.
 She disagreed with Namor’s collaboration with Hydra.
-She convinced Jim and Toro to accompany her and her defectors to the armory so they could destroy the weapon that could make Namor a threat to Hydra.
-However, she secretly meant to take advantage of it.
-Upon hearing this, Jim destroyed it himself, leading to the capture of the rebellion, including Jim again.
+She convinced Jim and Toro to accompany her and her defectors to the armory so they could take advantage of the same weapon that could make Namor a threat to Hydra.
+However, Jim destroyed it so no one could use it, leading to the capture of the rebellion, including Jim again.

 War with Namor